hkchengrex/Tracking-Anything-with-DEVA/README.md

 **(Optional) For fast integer program solving in the semi-online setting:**

 Get your [gurobi](https://www.gurobi.com/) licence which is free for academic use.
-If a licence is not found, we fall back to using [PuLP](https://github.com/coin-or/pulp) which is slower and is not rigorously tested by us.
+If a license is not found, we fall back to using [PuLP](https://github.com/coin-or/pulp) which is slower and is not rigorously tested by us.
 All experiments are conducted with gurobi.

 **(Optional) For text-prompted/automatic demo:**